nspnxnn/Corruptbox/README.md

 ## Community

-Join our growing community of corrupted music creators!
+Join our growing community of Corruptbox But Sprunki creators!
 Share your twisted compositions, discover new combinations, and explore the darker side of Sprunki together.

+## Installation

+To get started with Corruptbox But Sprunki, simply download the mod from our official repository and follow the installation instructions provided.

 ---